As a Senior Living Administrator, you’re faced with tough choices.

 - Greater health prognosis and healthcare experience for residents

-- Less hospital and provider visits translating into lower health care costs
+- Less hospital and provider visits translate into lower health care costs

 - Each program implemented makes it easier to replicate and spread to other campuses/facilities